Submissions

 Author Guidelines

-!!! with the note: Curr Probl Psychiatry – name and surname of the first author.
+Transfer title: Curr Probl Psychiatry – Number article, name and surname of the first author.

 Preparing original papers